yusuke-takase/Falcons.jl/docs/src/index.md

 # Falcons
-This is the documentation of [Falcons](https://github.com/yusuke-takase/Falcons.jl)(Fast Algorithm for Locus Computing ON the Sky), a package for fast simulation of satellite observations.
+This is the documentation of [Falcons](https://github.com/yusuke-takase/Falcons.jl)(Framework for Astrophysical Locus Computing ON the Sky), a package for fast simulation of satellite observations.

 CMB polarimetric satellites such as [LiteBIRD](http://litebird.jp/eng/) set up an appropriate scan strategy to reduce systematic errors, and Falcons can calculate all-sky hit maps, crosslink maps, etc. by simply setting the parameters of this scan strategy.
 It also supports observations with multi-channel detectors.